Text processing

 Normalization

-Let’s apply some basic normalization to our example from A Tale of Two Cities.
-To explore the effect of our normalizations, we will import the SpanMapNormalizer class from the easyaligner library, and remove punctuation.
+Let’s apply some basic normalization on an example text derived from running automatic speech recognition on the audiobook of A Tale of Two Cities.
+To explore the effect of our normalizations, step by step, we will import the SpanMapNormalizer class from the easyaligner library.
+We begin by removing remove punctuation and other special characters.

 from easyaligner.text.normalization import SpanMapNormalizer